-The 2013 Equity Compensation Plan, or the Plan, is the only active plan pursuant to which options to acquire common stock or restricted stock awards can be granted and are currently outstanding.
-As of December 31, 2014, there were 2,603,933 shares of our common stock available for issuance under the Plan.
+The 2013 Equity Compensation Plan, as amended, or the Plan, is the only active plan pursuant to which options to acquire common stock or restricted stock awards can be granted and are currently outstanding.
+As of December 31, 2015, there were 2,038,697 shares of our common stock available for issuance under the Plan.

-As of December 31, 2014, we had outstanding options to purchase an aggregate of 5,353,417 shares of our common stock with a weighted average exercise price of \$1.06.
-At December 31, 2014, 2,462,569 options had vested at a weighted average exercise price of \$1.05 per share.
-The computation of the aggregate intrinsic value is based upon the difference between the original exercise price of the options and our estimate of the deemed fair value of our common stock at December 31, 2014.
-The total intrinsic value of options outstanding and vested at December 31, 2014 was \$0.
+As of December 31, 2015, we had outstanding options to purchase an aggregate of 6,903,000 shares of our common stock with a weighted average exercise price of \$0.93.
+At December 31, 2015, 3,751,742 options had vested at a weighted average exercise price of \$0.65 per share.
+The computation of the aggregate intrinsic value is based upon the difference between the original exercise price of the options and our estimate of the deemed fair value of our common stock at December 31, 2015.
+The total intrinsic value of options outstanding and vested at December 31, 2015 was \$0.6 million.

-Basic and Diluted Net Loss Per Share of Common Stock
+Basic and Diluted Net Loss Per Share of common stock

-We compute basic net loss per share of common stock by dividing net loss applicable to common stockholders by the weightedaverage number of shares of common stock outstanding during the period, excluding the dilutive effects stock options.
+We compute basic net loss per share of common stock by dividing net loss applicable to common stockholders by the weighted-average number of shares of common stock outstanding during the period, excluding the dilutive effects stock options.
 We compute diluted net loss per share of common stock by dividing the net loss applicable to common stockholders by the sum of the weighted-average number of shares of common stock outstanding during the period plus the potential dilutive effects stock options outstanding during the period calculated in accordance with the treasury stock method, but such items are excluded if their effect is anti-dilutive.
-Because the impact of these items is anti-dilutive during periods of net loss, there was no difference between our basic and diluted net loss per share of common stock for the years ended December 31, 2014 and 2013.
+Because the impact of these items is anti-dilutive during periods of net loss, there was no difference between our basic and diluted net loss per share of common stock for the years ended December 31, 2015 and 2014.